Olivier-Boudeville/Ceylan-Seaplus/doc/seaplus.rst

 Seaplus offers moreover various helpers to facilitate the writing of this C driver; they are gathered in the Seaplus library (typically ``libseaplus.so``) and available by including the Seaplus C header file, ``seaplus.h`` (see `here <https://github.com/Olivier-Boudeville/Ceylan-Seaplus/blob/master/src/seaplus.h>`_).

-Based on these elements, the actual bridging code can be written, like in (shortened version):
+Based on these elements, the actual bridging code can be written, like in the following shortened version.
+The ``FOO_1_ID`` case is among the simplest possible call, while the ``BAR_2_ID`` one is more complex; for both calls no memory leak is involved (see the `full source <https://github.com/Olivier-Boudeville/Ceylan-Seaplus/blob/master/tests/c-test/foobar_seaplus_driver.c>`_ of this test driver, notably for the conversion helpers used for ``bar/2``):

 .. code:: c